sidharthsah/sidharthsah.github.io/_pages/about.md

   - /about.html
 ---
 ![image-left](images/mstile-150x150.png){: .align-left}
-I am a PhD student in Economics at the University of Chicago.
-My research is in the economics of education, with a focus on peer effects among college students.
+I am a rising fifth year PhD student in Economics at the University of Chicago.
+I will be on the job market in 2023-24.
+My research is in the economics of education, with recent work on the effects of peer gender among college students.
 I have taught undergraduate microeconomic theory and econometrics classes.

-Prior to starting my PhD, I was a Stanford Law Empirical Research Fellow working for John Donohue and I earned a B.A. in Economics and Sociology from Johns Hopkins University with a minor in Mathematics.
+Prior to starting my PhD, I was a Stanford Law Empirical Research Fellow working for John Donohue.

+Feel free to contact me at sidharthsah1@gmail.com